Negros Oriental, Phillippines

 It was hard not to be completely transfixed by Toni Yocor.
 As he dove deeper into each of his tales, perfectly articulating every idea and detail, I found myself overcome with emotion.
 I wondered if the team shared my sentimentality, and I was honestly a little worried about letting these emotions sweep over while talking with someone as legendary as Toni himself.

-But there I was, tears rolling down my cheeks as he recounted his life as one of the original Negros Oriental Bantay Dagats: members of the volunteer enforcement term protecting Zamboanguita from illegal fishing operations.
+But there I was, tears rolling down my cheeks as he recounted his life as one of the original Negros Oriental Bantay Dagats: members of the volunteer enforcement team protecting Zamboanguita from illegal fishing operations.

 Days leading up to this profound moment, we were exploring Zamboanguita, Philippines.
 My team and I wondered how we got here in the first place, but also relished its utter remoteness.
 Although there certainly were dive operations scattered throughout the area, it was clear there was so much unexplored, uncharted, and frankly, undiscussed territory.
 We wanted to go deeper.
 We wanted to get into the gritty stuff.